CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 4. push changes to your repo
 5. open a pull request to the main repo explaining your changes, with details

-**TIP** when you clone a forked repo, add a remote to the main repo so you pull from it in case of
+**TIP** when you clone a forked repo, add a remote to the main repo so you pull from it in case of updates

+## Re

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8